pixelbrackets/patchbot/README.md

 Patchbot applies a script in a “patch directory” to a given Git repository.

-The patch directory contains a PHP script named `patch.php` and a commit message named `commitmessage.txt`.
+The patch directory contains a PHP script named `patch.php` and a commit message named `commit-message.txt`.
 The relative directory `patches` contains a collection of all patch directories.

 Pass the directory name as `patch-name` and the Git repository as